 What we did in Phase 1

 Phase 1 concluded in Winter 2021 and focused on strengthening partnerships, analyzing local transportation plans in the Columbia Gorge, and developing a collective regional vision.
 The main objective of Phase 1 was to combine the goals, policies, and priorities of local transportation planning efforts to provide a foundation for the work of the regional stakeholders to develop the vision and goals that would guide the implementation strategies of the next phase.
-Learn more about the outcomes of Phase 1 in the Final GTS Foundations Memo.
+Learn more about the outcomes of Phase 1 in the Final GRTS Foundations Memo.

-The plan for Phase 2
+Phase 2

-- Increased transit service (i.e., increased service hours, higher frequency) in the Gorge was ranked as the highest priority to help people access places they need to go.
+• Increased transit service (i.e., increased service hours, higher frequency) in the Gorge was ranked as the highest priority to help people access places they need to go.

-- Increasing first-mile / last-mile access, addressing geographical constraints (more stops, trips, and connections), and smoother transfers were also high priorities for respondents.
+• Increasing first-mile / last-mile access, addressing geographical constraints (more stops, trips, and connections), and smoother transfers were also high priorities for respondents.

-- People mentioned the need for transit service across the region.
+• People mentioned the need for transit service across the region.
 The locations people thought most urgently need transit service added are Lyle, Warm Springs, and Trout Lake.

 We also conducted several interviews with local transit providers and agencies about their expectations and goals for the Gorge Regional Transit Strategy.
 Stakeholders emphasized the importance of the strategy to increase communication, maximize the economy of scale, improve consistency and usability, increase smaller communities’ access to resources, and expand transit ridership.